GitCheckoutMaster/GitCheckoutMaster/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about web development, writing mistake-free documentation or AI, feel free to <a href="mailto:jaymistry31170@gmail.com">contact me by email</a>, I won't bite, I promise.
+If you have any questions about web development, networking or AI, feel free to <a href="mailto:jaymistry31170@gmail.com">contact me by email</a>, I won't bite, I promise.

   </td>
   </tr>